elisabettadecao/elisabettadecao.github.io/news/index.md

 October 2025 - University of Southern Denmark, Department of Economics / Universidad de Alicante, Department of Economics / University of Turin, Department of Economics

-July 2025 - Invited Seminar University of Technology Sydney, Department of Economics
+July 2025 - University of Technology Sydney, Department of Economics

 March 2025 - Universitat de Barcelona, Department of Economics / Universidad Autonoma de Madrid, Department of Economics